 1. Centro Historico

-Begin your visit to Campeche by exploring the city’s UNESCO-listed historic center on foot.
+Exploring the city’s UNESCO-listed historic center on foot is one of the best things to do in Campeche for first-time visitors.
 It’s one of the best things to do in Campeche, as the city offers a quiet, small-town atmosphere that lacks in many popular destinations in the region.

 Campeche Historic Center boasts beautiful churches and pastel-colored facades that make a perfect backdrop for your photos.
 The best time to explore the city is early morning until noon.
 The historic center of Campeche has very little shade, and it gets hot here in the afternoon.